Every week we interview people in our team so you get to know us better.

 What motivates you and why do you work creatively?

-Tell us one memory from your previous work that still to this day inspires you.
+Tell us one memory from your previous work that still to this day inspire you.

 What’s Tulpa Creatives for you?